 Flipped Classroom As A Tool of Blended Learning

 Since the Flipped Classroom approach is a type of blended learning, online learning is a core part of this concept.
 The students watch online lectures, synchronously or asynchronously, and engage in online discussions.
 Moreover, they may carry out research related to the curriculum at home.
-And, the students delve deeper into the topic during the class.
-Activities such as reviewing, which have been traditionally associated with homework, are now performed during the class as well.
+Additionally, the students delve deeper into the topic during the class.
+Activities such as reviewing, which have been traditionally associated with homework, are performed during the class as well.

 Drawbacks and Benefits of Flipped Classroom Model